jsseidel/gnome-context-switcher/README.md

 ### Experimental

-`CSIndicator.py` is an experimental work-in-progress Python3 script you can use to provide some rudimentary GUI support for Gnome in Ubuntu 18.04 (may work in other distros).
+`ContextSwitcherGnome.py` is an beta Python3 script indicator GUI app for Gnome in Ubuntu 18.04 (may work in other distros).
 To use it:

 ```bash
 sudo apt install -y python3-gi libappindicator3-dev